kristofsajdak/hapi-rx-sse/README.md

 ## Examples

-The examples are located in [hapi-rx-sse-examples](https://github.com/kristofsajdak/hapi-rx-sse-examples) :
+The examples are located in [hapi-rx-sse-examples](https://github.com/kristofsajdak/hapi-rx-sse-examples)

-- [kafka-sse-filter](https://github.com/kristofsajdak/hapi-rx-sse-examples/tree/master/kafka-sse-filter) : Hapi route which composes a Kafka Observable ( [rx-no-kafka](https://github.com/kristofsajdak/rx-no-kafka) ) with hapi-rx-sse.
+- [kafka-sse-filter](https://github.com/kristofsajdak/hapi-rx-sse-examples/tree/master/kafka-sse-filter): Hapi app which exposes an endpoint, defined by a route which composes a Kafka Observable ( [rx-no-kafka](https://github.com/kristofsajdak/rx-no-kafka) ) with hapi-rx-sse.
 Supports both query filter parameters and the Last-Event-Id.
 - ... more coming soon